-The Board will appoint one of the ICB Non-Executive Directors to be Chair of the Committee.
+The Board will appoint a Non-Executive Director to be Chair of the Committee.

 In the event of the Chair being unable to attend all or part of the meeting, a replacement from within the Committee's non-executive membership will be nominated to deputise for that meeting.
 In such circumstances, care will be taken to ensure that the Audit and Risk Committee Chair's role of Conflicts of Interest Guardian is not compromised.